Ways of Working

 What can be shared from our workshops

-Slides from our workshops may be shared with you by our team, but we ask that you do not share them more broadly as they are our intellectual property.
+Public workshops will have a handout, including a “how to cite this document” section, but we ask that you do not share them more broadly as they are our intellectual property.

 How to mention Edified Projects and individual team members in this work